RealOrangeOne/theorangeone.net/content/posts/my-stack-2018/index.md

 {{< /resource >}}

 # Shell
 My shell prompt is almost identical to last year.
 If it ain't broke, don't fix it!
-I've got plenty of aliases setup to make complex tasks easier, and the prompt looking just how I like it!
+I've got plenty of aliases set up to make complex tasks easier, and the prompt looking just how I like it!

 # Terminal Emulator
 My terminal environment has probably been one of the largest changes in the last 12 months.
 Previously, I was using [Terminator](https://gnometerminator.blogspot.co.uk/p/introduction.html).
 In the last year, I've moved from Terminator, to [Tilix](https://gnunn1.github.io/tilix-web/), and finally settled on [Alacritty](https://github.com/jwilm/alacritty), with [Tmux](https://github.com/tmux/tmux).
 Alacritty is fast, lightweight, and GPU-accelerated.
 Thanks to Tmux, I can keep the tiled experience in my terminal too.
 After a colleague started experimenting with Tmux, I gave it a shot, and it's great.
 My config is modified, like changing the prefix to `C-t`, and to make sure things still work as I'm used to.